JakobCh/tes3mp_scripts/espParser/Readme.md

 Config:
 ---
 * `espPath` path to the esp folder inside `server/data`.
 Default value: `custom/esps`
+* `cache` if we should cache loaded files in memory
 * `preload` whether all esps should be loaded on startup.
 Default value: `false`
 * `useRequiredDataFiles` whether espParser should use `requiredDataFiles.json` for the load order.
 Default value: `true`
 * `requiredDataFiles` path to `requiredDataFiles.json` inside data (or another file if you wish).
 Default value: `requiredDataFiles.json`